 Until you can go back to work or the benefit period ends.
-As a general recommendation, we suggest a benefit period to age 67.
-So if you become permanently disabled at a relatively young age, you’ll be covered until your retirement benefits kick in.
+As a general recommendation, we suggest a minimum five-year benefit period, since most long-term disabilities last around three years.

 Possibly.
 In fact, probably, at least for a little while.
 Most long-term disability policies come with what’s known as a survivor benefit rider.
 That rider pays out either a lump sum (usually three to six times the monthly benefit) or a few extra months of benefits to a beneficiary if you die.
 It’s not meant as a life insurance substitute though, just a feature meant to help families of a disabled worker.
 You can learn about other disability insurance features or riders to consider here.